 recalling

+a) article 2 of the Universal Declaration of Human Rights, adopted in United Nations General Assembly Resolution 217 A (III) of 10 December 1948, which states that everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status;

+b) Decision 5 (Rev. Bucharest, 2022) of this conference, which determines the resources of the Union for the period 2024-2027 and specifies goals and objectives in regard to improving the efficiency of ITU activities;

-a) Resolution 70 (Rev. Dubai, 2018) of this conference, on mainstreaming a gender perspective in ITU and promotion of gender equality and the empowerment of women through telecommunications/information and communication technologies (ICTs), which resolves to accord high priority to the incorporation of gender policies in the management, staffing and operation of ITU;
+c) Resolution 70 (Rev. Dubai, 2018) of the Plenipotentiary Conference, which resolves to accord high priority to the incorporation of gender policies in the management, staffing and operation of ITU;

-b) the strategic plan for the Union as described in Resolution 71 (Rev. Dubai, 2018) of this conference, and the need for highly skilled and motivated staff to attain the goals contained therein;
+d) the strategic plan for the Union as described in Resolution 71 (Rev. Bucharest, 2022) of this conference, and the need for highly skilled and motivated staff to attain the goals and related targets contained therein;

-c) Resolution 151 (Rev. Dubai, 2018) of this conference, which instructs the Secretary-General to continue to improve methodologies associated with results-based management (RBM) and results-based budgeting (RBB), at the levels of planning and implementation;
+e) Resolution 151 (Rev. Bucharest, 2022) of this conference, which instructs the Secretary-General to continue to improve methodologies associated with results-based management (RBM) and results-based budgeting (RBB), at the levels of planning and implementation,

-d) Decision 5 (Rev. Dubai, 2018) of this conference, which indicates the resource limitations for the period 2020-2023 and specifies goals and objectives in regard to improving the efficiency of ITU activities;

-e) the request by the United Nations Chief Executives Board for all United Nations specialized agencies to prepare their gender parity strategy in order to implement the United Nations system-wide parity strategy launched by the United Nations Secretary-General in September 2017,

 noting

-a) the various policies2 which have an impact on the ITU staff including, inter alia, the Standards of Conduct for the International Civil Service established by the International Civil Service Commission (ICSC), the ITU Staff Regulations and Staff Rules and the ITU ethics policies;
+a) the various aspects and principles of ITU policy on planning, contracts, succession, human resources training and development, etc., including, inter alia, the Standards of Conduct for the International Civil Service established by the International Civil Service Commission (ICSC), the ITU Staff Regulations and Staff Rules and the ITU ethics policies, which have an impact on ITU staff;

-b) the adoption of a number of resolutions since 1996 by the United Nations General Assembly (UNGA), highlighting the need for gender balance throughout the United Nations system;

-c) that gender equality is not simply a basic human right but a prerequisite for achieving peace, prosperity and sustainable development (Sustainable Development Goal SDG 5: Achieve gender equality and empower all women and girls);

-d) UNGA Resolution 70/1, on transforming our world: the 2030 Sustainable Development Agenda, which affirmed a comprehensive, far-reaching and people-centred set of universal and transformative goals and targets;
+b) United Nations General Assembly (UNGA) Resolution 70/1 the 2030 Sustainable Development Agenda, which affirmed a comprehensive, far-reaching and people-centred set of universal and transformative goals and targets;

+c) UNGA Resolution 71/263, on human resources management, which highlights many essential aspects of a human resources management system and the fact that "the overarching objectives of a performance management system are to measure performance, reward good performance and address underperformance in a credible and effective manner";

-e) UNGA Resolution 72/235, on human resources development, which stresses among other things that technological changes and breakthroughs are expanding at a rapid pace and impacting the world of work and that, in this regard, the development of human resources needs to keep pace and be supported by proactive strategies, investments and normative frameworks to address emerging issues relating to the future of work, education and training;
+d) UNGA Resolution 72/235, on human resources development, which stresses among other things that "technological changes and breakthroughs are expanding at a rapid pace and impacting the world of work and that, in this regard, the development of human resources needs to keep pace and be supported by proactive strategies, investments and normative frameworks to address emerging issues relating to the future of work, education and training";

-f) UNGA Resolution 72/234, on women in development, which recalls the commitment to promote gender equality and the empowerment of women and girls including through the SDGs;

-g) Resolution 25 (Rev. Dubai, 2018) of this conference, on strengthening the regional presence, and specifically on the importance of the role played by the regional offices in disseminating information on ITU's activities to its Member States and Sector Members, and that there is a need for ongoing evaluation of the staffing requirement for regional and area offices;
+e) Resolution 25 (Rev. Bucharest, 2022) of this conference, on strengthening the regional presence, and specifically on the need for ongoing evaluation of the effectiveness and staffing requirements of regional and area offices as "One ITU";

-h) ITU Council Resolution 1299 (2008), which instructed the Secretary-General to prepare, in collaboration with the ITU Staff Council, a comprehensive human resources strategic plan (HRSP);
+f) ITU Council Resolution 1299 (last amended C20), which approved a human resources strategic plan (HRSP);

-i) Council Resolution 1106 (1996, last modified 2001), on implementation of the recommendations of the Tripartite Consultative Group on human resources management, which reflects issues relating to incentive payments and staff promotion;

-j) Council Decision 517 (2004, last modified 2009), on strengthening the dialogue between the Secretary-General and the ITU Staff Council;
+g) Council Decision 517 (2004, last modified 2009), on strengthening the dialogue between the Secretary-General and the ITU Staff Council;

-k) other Council decisions and resolutions relating to various aspects of human resources management;
+h) other Council decisions and resolutions relating to various aspects of human resources management;